$B_c$ to $A$ Transition Form Factors and Semileptonic Decays in Self-consistent Covariant Light-front Approach: Numerical results and discussion

 \subsubsection{\textbf{Bottom-changing transition form factors}}

 \begin{itemize} \item[i.]
 For bottom-changing transitions, particularly in $B_c\rightarrow D_1$ form factors, the $\q2$ range is expected to be significantly broader with $0 \leqslant \q2 \lesssim 15$ GeV${}^2$.
 In contrast to bottom-conserving transitions, this extensive range provides an opportunity to analyze how the dependence on $\q2$ affects the form factors.
 For the reasons stated in Sec. \ref{sec:ffq2}, we adopt $\q2$ parameterization provided in Eq.~\eqref{eq:q2_ff} for which the resulting numerical values of the form factors and slope parameters are listed in columns $2-5$ of Table \ref{tab:ff_bc}.
 We have plotted mixed and unmixed transition form factors involving axial-vector charm mesons, as shown in Figure \ref{fig:D1}.
 Throughout the accessible range of $\q2$, we observe a consistent pattern in the behavior of all the form factors, with slight deviations for some of the mixed form factors.
 All unmixed form factors have positive numerical values except for $V_2(0)$ for $B_c \to D_{1B}$.
 It may be noted that $A^{B_c D_{1B}}(0)$ form factor acquires a small numerical value, indicating that its magnitude is relatively small and approaches zero at $\q2_{max}$.
+The bottom-changing type-II $A^{B_c \to D_{1B}}$ transition form factor exhibits a consistent decline across both space-like and time-like regions, culminating in a minimal value at $\q2_{max}$.
+This behavior is similar to that of bottom-conserving transitions, as shown in Table~\ref{ff_space} in Appendix~\ref{FF_space-like}.
+Furthermore, It is interesting to note that, unlike bottom-conserving form factors, the bottom-changing form factor demonstrates a uniform pattern throughout the space-like $\q2$ domain.
 Further, these form factors show significantly different $\q2$ behavior after mixing.
 Since the contribution to decay width corresponding to $V_0(\q2)$ form factor is negligible, the variation of $V_1(\q2)$ form factor with $\q2$ has significant implications and is a matter of special interest in semileptonic decay analysis.